civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 bin/run-test
 ```

-If you'd like to run a specific test or set of tests, and/or save sbt startup time each time you run the test(s), use these steps:
+If you'd like to run a specific test or set of tests, and/or save sbt startup time each time you run the test(s), use the following steps.
+This is recommended for developer velocity.

 1. Bring up an sbt shell inside the Docker container by running: